In late March we learned the full details of Apple’s new credit card, which was supposed to be launched this summer.

 While the Apple Card seems to fundamentally be a co-branded cashback card, there are a few intriguing differences.

-What is interesting about the Apple Card is that the accumulated “Daily Cash” can not only be used for a statement credit (which is common), but because it is integrated with Apple Pay, cardholders will be able to use their cash rewards for other Apple Pay activities, including sending funds to other iPhone users through Messages.
+What is interesting about the Apple Card is that the accumulated “Daily Cash” can not only be used for a statement credit (which is common), but because it is integrated with Apple Pay, cardholders can use their cash rewards for other Apple Pay activities, including sending funds to other iPhone users through Messages.

 I’m sure nothing could possibly end poorly with that functionality. 😉